cbalhaus/MLP-lite/README.md

 - Sit on your pose ball (Right-click - LOVE).
 - To remove the balls, select 'EXTRAS>>' then 'STOP', or just walk away, it will shut down automatically when no one is around.

+### ACCESS TO THE MAIN MENU:

+Anyone can start an MLP-lite object.
+The owner is the only one who can shutdown, though they shut down automatically when no one is around.

+- if `MenuUser` is set to OWNER: the owner is the only one who can access the menus.
+- if `MenuUser` is set to ALL: anyone can access the menus.
+- if `MenuUser` is set to GROUP: members of the same Group as the MLP object can access the menus (the MLP Group can set by right-clicking MLP and selecting Edit, More >> General tab - Group: Set).

+Note: even if `MenuUser` is set to ALL or GROUP, individual SUBMENUS can still be blocked (you can define access for each submenu in .MENUITEMS, see examples in .MENUITEMS).

+## ADVANCED OPERATION:

 ### TO ADJUST POSITIONS: